sphuber/aiida-shell/README.md

 which should print something like `2022-03-17`.

 ### Running a shell command with files as arguments
-For commands that take arguments that refer to files, pass those files using the `files` keyword.
+For commands that take arguments that refer to files, pass those files using the `nodes` keyword.
 The keyword takes a dictionary of `SinglefileData` nodes.
 To specify where on the command line the files should be passed, use placeholder strings in the `arguments` keyword.
 ```python